tienledigital/astro-content-manager/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+See the [LICENSES.md](./LICENSES.md) file for more details on third-party software.